info442-spr22/e-team/Rrequirements.md

 # Requirements
 This document defines all requirements for the product.
 It will be used as a basis for creating development tasks and the development phase will be graded against completion of these requirements.<br>
 <br>
 Requirements labeled as **out of scope** are requirements developers would like to achieve but do not commit to.
 Non-functional requirements are set as a guide for designing properties of the web application.
-Considering the time and capacity of our developers, non-functional requirements are labeled as **out of scope**.
+Considering the time given for the project, non-functional requirements are labeled as **out of scope**.
 Other requirements are considered as **core requirements** that developers commit to achieve.

 ## Login in/ sign up Page
 1. Contains a Welcome phrase/sentences with logo on the center of the page.